2024-25 Catalog

 Doctor of Philosophy Degree

 Completion of a doctor of philosophy degree program normally requires a minimum of four years of full time work after entrance with a bachelor’s degree.
 There are few specific course credit requirements for the Ph.D.; however, approved degree programs generally have at least 26 hours of course work.
 A minimum of 15 credits must be obtained in the Department of Chemistry.
 Thus, the program consists of approximately one-third formal course work and two-thirds independent study and research.
-There is a two-credit seminar requirement (CHM 481).
+There is a one-credit seminar requirement (CHM 481).
 After Ph.D. proficiency has been established and the research advisor selected (this must be done by the end of the first semester in residence), the major hurdle is the general doctoral examination in the student’s area of concentration.
 This exam must be passed by the end of 2 1/2 years of residence.
 If this hurdle is surmounted, the remaining time is spent completing (and ultimately defending) the dissertation research under the guidance of the research advisor and the dissertation committee.

 Course Work18